rbertolusso/intubate/README.md

 you **create your own interfaces** "on demand", **right now**, giving you full power of decision regarding which functions to interface.
-This may prove to be particularly welcome in cases you are related to a given field that may, in the long run, continue to lack interfaces run due to my unforgivable, but unavoidable, ignorance.
+This may prove to be particularly welcome in cases you are related to a given field that may, in the long run, continue to lack interfaces due to my unforgivable, but unavoidable, ignorance.

 As an example of creating an interface "on demand", suppose the interface to